Madonna: Musical style and composition

-[Madonna] is a brilliant pop melodist and lyricist.
-I was knocked out by the quality of the writing [during Ray of Light sessions]...
-I know she grew up on Joni Mitchell and Motown, and to my ears she embodies the best of both worlds.
-She is a wonderful confessional songwriter, as well as being a superb hit chorus pop writer.
+I was in Barney's (store) getting a tie for the Grammys and I saw Madonna there.
+I introduced myself, and I told her that she didn't get the credit she deserved as a songwriter.
+Which is true, but it's also an awkward thing to tell a huge superstar!
+She was very cool and gracious.
+I ended up getting a meeting with her in L.A. a few weeks later.

 — —Rick Nowels, on co-writing with Madonna.

-Madonna's music has been the subject of much analysis and scrutiny.
-Robert M. Grant, author of Contemporary Strategy Analysis (2005), commented that Madonna's musical career has been a continuous experimentation with new musical ideas and new images and a constant quest for new heights of fame and acclaim.
-Thomas Harrison in the book Pop Goes the Decade: The Eighties deemed Madonna "an artist who pushed the boundaries" of what a female singer could do, both visually and lyrically.
-Professor Santiago Fouz-Hernández asserted, "While not gifted with an especially powerful or wide-ranging voice, Madonna has worked to expand her artistic palette to encompass diverse musical, textual and visual styles and various vocal guises, all with the intention of presenting herself as a mature musician."
+Madonna's work has been the subject of critical analysis and debate.
+Robert M. Grant, author of Contemporary Strategy Analysis (2005), observed that her musical career is a continual process of experimentation with new sounds and images.
+In Pop Goes the Decade: The Eighties, Thomas Harrison described her as "an artist who pushed the boundaries" of what a female performer could achieve, both visually and lyrically.
+Professor Santiago Fouz-Hernández observed that, while not possessing a particularly powerful or wide-ranging voice, Madonna expanded her artistic range through diverse musical, lyrical, and visual styles, "all with the intention of presenting herself as a mature musician".

-Madonna has remained in charge in every aspect of her career, including as a writer and producer in most of her own music.
-Her desire for control had already been seen during the making of her debut album, where she fought Reggie Lucas over his production output.
-However, it was not until her third album that Warner allowed Madonna to produce her own album.
-Stan Hawkins, author of Settling the Pop Score explained, "it is as musician and producer that Madonna is one of the few female artists to have broken into the male domain of the recording studio.
-Undoubtedly, Madonna is fully aware that women have been excluded from the musical workplace on most levels, and has set out to change this."
-Producer Stuart Price stated: "You don't produce Madonna, you collaborate with her...
-She has her vision and knows how to get it."
-Despite being labeled a "control freak", Madonna has said that she valued input from her collaborators.
+Rolling Stone included Madonna at number 36 on its list of the "100 Greatest Artists of All Time" (2004).
+She has managed all aspects of her career; she writes and produces most of her recordings.
+Her desire for control in creative decisions was evident as early as her debut album, during which she reportedly disagreed with producer Reggie Lucas over the final mixes.
+Warner Bros.
+Records later allowed her to produce her third studio album independently.
+According to Stan Hawkins, author of Settling the Pop Score, Madonna is among the few female artists to have entered the male-dominated space of music production, saying that she is aware of the historical exclusion of women and actively "has set out to change this".
+Producer Stuart Price similarly remarked that "you don't produce Madonna, you collaborate with her [...] she has her vision and knows how to get it".
+Although referred to by the media and workers as a "control freak", Madonna has stated that she values creative input from those she works with.
 She further explained:

 I like to have control over most of the things in my career but I'm not a tyrant.
 I don't have to have it on my album that it's written, arranged, produced, directed, and stars Madonna.
 To me, to have total control means you can lose objectivity.
 What I like is to be surrounded by really talented, intelligent people that you can trust.
 And ask them for their advice and get their input.